paulOgwulumba/forex-microservice/README.md

 3. Run this command to start backend server: npm start

-4. Open a new terminal and run this command to start your react server: npm run run-frontend-server
+4. Open a new terminal and run these commands to start your react server: cd ./public npm start

    You can view the app on localhost:3000